gabrielsg/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: Aprl 21, 2018

+**Today's Progress**: Swithched gears.
+Think Stats.
+No coding.
+Reviewed data of NSFG (CDC's National Survey of Family Growth)

+**Thoughts:** NSFG is a cross-sectional study, ie snapshot of a group at a point in time.
+Longitudinal study observes a group repeatedly over a period of time

+**Link to work:** None

 ### Day 17: Aprl 18, 2018

 **Today's Progress**: Tried out examples on namedtuple, Counter, defaultdict, and gather/scatter keyword argument